Mystical Mandala: The Floral Dance of Meaning and Symbolism

 What Is a Flower Mandala?

 A flower mandala is a mandala that incorporates a floral motif into its design.
-Flower mandalas can be arranged around one central flower, use several flowers in the design, and even incorporate more than one type of flower.
+Flower mandalas can be arranged around one central flower, several flowers can be used in the design, and even more than one type of flower can be incorporated.

-However, some also believe that these designs might have also originated in Northern Africa or Mesopotamia.
-With the design being central to several cultures, it’s possible mandalas sprung up in cultures almost simultaneously all over the world.
+However, some also believe that these designs might have originated in Northern Africa or Mesopotamia.
+With the design being central to several cultures, it’s possible mandalas sprung up in cultures almost simultaneously worldwide.

 Sacred geometry assigns special meanings to certain shapes and proportions, making them both sacred and symbolic.

-In flower mandalas, circle geometry, radii, and reflective and rotational symmetry are used to create sacred symbolism in the art.
-This geometry can represent a variety of sacred meanings, but most commonly is used to represent the universe, creation, life, and our place in it.
+In flower mandalas, circle geometry, radii, and reflective and rotational symmetry create sacred symbolism in the art.
+This geometry can represent a variety of sacred meanings, but most commonly, it is used to represent the universe, creation, life, and our place in it.

 What Is the Role of the ‘Flower of Life’ in Mandalas?

-In mandalas, the flower of life is a special flower mandala that doesn’t represent any real flower that blooms in nature.
-Instead, it’s a stylized flower made up of repeated circles that move outward from the center.
+In mandalas, the flower of life is a unique flower mandala that doesn’t represent any real flower that blooms in nature.
+Instead, it’s a stylized flower with repeated circles that move outward from the center.

 As its circles radiate outward from a single central circle, the flower of life mandala represents the single origin of the universe, life, and all of creation.